- Pros: Sales synced across channels. Custom checkout. No lock-in. Pre-certified terminals reduce hassle.

 - Best for: Online-first businesses with a developer to customise the ideal in-person checkout.

-Looking for the US review?
-Or Australian review?
+Looking for the Australian review?

 How does it work?